grierson/grierson/structure.md

 However, adding tests for this code is difficult

-* `Console` is required
+* `Console` is required for input and output
-* The code generates random cards
+* Code generates random cards making it non-deterministic

-Instead by splitting out the `Pure` code makes it
+Instead by splitting out the `Pure` logic from the `Impure` code it makes it easier to test.

-* Easier to read
-  * Can read `Pure` logic without any `Impure` context surrounding it
-* Easier to automated test
-  * No Console required (Avoids manual testing)
-  * No stubbing the random card generator (Avoids setup complexity when testing logic)
-  * Just input and expected output
-* Reuse `compare` in different contexts
-  * Currently uses `Console`
-  * Could be used in a `RESTFUL` API instead
-* No unexpected results
-  * Deterministic
-  * Same input, Same output

 ```diff
 function compare(userGuess, currentCard, nextCard) {